PaulDepew/city-explorer-api/README.md

 Actual time needed to complete: 1 hour

 //
-Number and name of feature: Weather
+Number and name of feature: Errors

 Estimate of time needed to complete: 1 hour

-Start time: 12:30
+Start time: 1:30

-Finish time: 1:30
+Finish time:

 Actual time needed to complete: 1 hour